Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Convexification

-The LM algorithm corresponds to a systematic procedure to the definition of the damping term, following two basic principles hinged on the norm of the true function at each iteration: \textit{(i)} if $\norm{\mathbf{F}_k}\leq \norm{\mathbf{F}_{k-1}}$, then the current step should be accepted and the damping term is updated for the next iteration following $\beta_{k+1}=\alpha \beta_k$, with $0<\alpha<1$; \textit{(ii)} if $\norm{\mathbf{F}_k}> \norm{\mathbf{F}_{k-1}}$, then the current step should be iteratively recalculated with a new damping term $\beta_k \leadsto \eta \beta_k$, with $\eta>1$, until the first condition is met.
-The values of $\alpha$ and $\eta$ ought to be carefully selected to promote convergence speed while avoiding unnecessary oscillations of the damping factor.
-Preliminary testing has shown that the values $\alpha=0.7$ and $\eta=1.5$ provide adequate adjustments and were thus selected in this work.
-Employing the LM algorithm evidently guarantees that $\norm{\mathbf{F}(\mathbf{X})}$ is non-increasing over successive iterations.
-This imparts a measure of robustness and stability to the algorithm, distinguishing it from the MN update step in Eq.~\eqref{eq:MN_step}.
-However, note that it cannot be argued, at this point, if this particularity is a benefit or a disadvantage of the LM algorithm, as the monotonous nature of these guarantees may be extremely useful in some challenging application scenarios, but too stringent in others, resulting in converged trajectories that correspond to local minima of $\norm{\mathbf{F}}$ which are poorly continuous.
-To this end, further investigation of the proposed algorithm as an alternative to the MN update equation is necessary.
+The standard LM algorithm corresponds to a systematic procedure to the definition of the damping term, based on the evolution of the original objective function, in this case from Eq.~\eqref{eq:unconst_prob}.
+In this work, we modify slightly the classical LM description to adjust $\beta_k$ based purely on the continuity residual, following two basic principles: \textit{(i)} if $\norm{\mathbf{F}_k}\leq \norm{\mathbf{F}_{k-1}}$, then the current step should be accepted and the damping term is updated for the next iteration following $\beta_{k+1}=\alpha \beta_k$, with $0<\alpha<1$; \textit{(ii)} if $\norm{\mathbf{F}_k}> \norm{\mathbf{F}_{k-1}}$, then the current step should be iteratively recalculated with a new damping term $\beta_k \gets \eta \beta_k$, with $\eta>1$, until the first condition is met.
+The values of $\alpha$ and $\eta$ are selected to promote convergence speed while avoiding unnecessary oscillations of the damping factor --- appropriate values for these parameters are discussed later, in Section~7, once specific application cases are targeted.
+By automatically controlling the update step, the algorithm requires no manual \textit{a posteriori} adjustments that a typical MN approach demands, such as the magnitude control detailed in Eq.~\eqref{eq:MN_attenuation}.
+Moreover, employing this modified LM scheme evidently guarantees that $\norm{\mathbf{F}(\mathbf{X})}$ is non-increasing over successive iterations.
+This imparts a measure of robustness and stability to the algorithm that also distinguishes it from the MN update step in Eq.~\eqref{eq:MN_step}.
+Still, it cannot be argued at this point if the monotonous nature of the proposed scheme is a benefit or a disadvantage, as this particularity may be extremely useful in some scenarios but too stringent in others, where the algorithm may converge towards trajectories that identify local minima of $\norm{\mathbf{F}(\mathbf{X})}^2$ for which the continuity constraint is not met to the desired degree.
+To this end, numerical investigation of the proposed algorithm as an alternative to the MN update equation is warranted, being left for Section~\ref{sec:results}.

+For the sake of simplicity, the implementation proposed in this work is termed simply ``LM algorithm'' from here on, and follows the listing in Algorithm~\ref{alg:LM}.
+The scheme is terminated once convergence is reached, according to the specified threshold on the continuity residual, or the maximum number of iterations is surpassed.
+Similarly to the MN alternative in Algorithm~\ref{alg:MN}, it may be necessary to impose additional stopping criteria.
+In this case, these should account for potential stalling at local minima, namely by limiting the execution of the inner LM loop.
+This is later discussed in Section~\ref{sec:algorithm}.